Becky Lourey

 Becky Lourey (born September 24, 1943) is an American politician, a former Minnesota Democratic-Farmer-Labor Party (DFL) state senator and state representative, and a former Minnesota gubernatorial candidate.
 Her son Matt served in the U.S. Army and was killed on May 27, 2005, as a result of injuries received in combat over Buhriz, Iraq, where he was serving in his second tour of duty.

+Representative Rebecca Jo Lourey, 1991-1992 Legislative Session, Minnesota Legislature.

 Lourey was elected to the Minnesota House of Representatives in 1990, defeating a longtime incumbent Republican, and became the first woman to represent her rural district.
 She was reelected in 1992 and 1994.
 Lourey was elected to the Minnesota Senate in 1996, again defeating a veteran incumbent, later becoming chair of the Senate Health and Family Security Committee and earning a reputation as an expert on health care.

 Lourey did not run for reelection in 2006.
 Her son Tony held her former seat until 2018, after which he was appointed to Governor Tim Walz's cabinet.